 In today's world, athletes are not just competitors; they are brands.
 Protecting that brand starts with controlling their image and name.
 Stay informed and ensure that your image and name is used in the way you want it to be.
 For more information, legal advice, or assistance, you can contact Paul Van den Bulck, Olivier Belleflamme, or Sara Ataei.

 In the sports industry, an athlete's identity is more than just a name or a face; it is a valuable asset.
-Athletes are constantly in the spotlight due to sponsorships and media coverage, but fame also brings the need for protection.
+Athletes are constantly in the spotlight due to sponsorships and media coverage, but with fame comes the need for protection.
 The right to one's image or name is crucial for both privacy and control over how the image or name is used.
-Personality rights protect athletes from unauthorised publication and distribution of their image or name, which is especially important for professional athletes given the frequent commercial and media exploitation they face.
+Personality rights safeguard athletes from unauthorised publication and distribution of their images or names, which is of particular importance given the frequent commercial and media exploitation professional athletes face.

 What are personality rights?